 Contrast Only Child Syndrome, which tends to have the opposite effect of too much attention rather than too little.

-Kana Minami from Minami-ke is the dumb and lazy sister among the three, is usually the Butt Monkey towards her younger sister, but also occasionally to her older sister, too.
-While Haruka is very popular in her school and and Chiaki is respected by her classmates, Kana is not, though, she's not unpopular either and is even the first one to get a Love Interest, whom she is oblivious
+- Kana Minami is the dumb and lazy sister among the three, is usually the Butt-Monkey towards her younger sister, but also occasionally to her older sister, too.
+While Haruka is very popular in her school and and Chiaki is respected by her classmates, Kana is not, though, she's not unpopular either and is even the first one to get a Love Interest, to whom she is oblivious

 Tim: And yes, I know that makes me Cindy.

-In some versions of Beauty And The Beast, Belle is la cadette, the second daughter... who, at least in one version, gets picked on by both her sisters, has a Missing Mom, three absent brothers, and spends her time self-sacrificing for her father who apparently prefers her... but agrees, upon her insistence, to let her do all the work while her sisters get to be pampered and to mope, and finally, he abandons her in a creepy mansion in the woods because she told him to.
+- In some versions of Beauty and the Beast, Belle is la cadette, the second daughter who (at least in one version of the tale) gets picked on by both her sisters, has a Missing Mom, three absent brothers, and spends her time self-sacrificing for her father who apparently prefers her but agrees, upon her insistence, to let her do all the work while her sisters are pampered.
+Finally, her father abandons her in a creepy mansion in the woods because she told him to.

 However, as Two-eyes saw just as other human beings did, her sisters and her mother could not endure her.
 They said to her, "Thou, with thy two eyes, art no better than the common people; thou dost not belong to us!"